What is customer engagement?

 6. Subscriber numbers

 If you’ve set up an email newsletter or a loyalty programme, you can measure how engaging your offering is by the number of subscribers you have to your content.
-Personalization is key for success in this metric.
+Personalisation is key for success in this metric – Hubspot found that message personalisation is the number one tactic used in customer engagement marketing to improve engagement rates.

 7. Customer reviews